TheLittleBits/FloppIO/README.md

 <img height="342" alt="Pico1-pinout" src="https://github.com/user-attachments/assets/41aa6a22-49f7-4194-bd79-bce72808daba" />

-Connect the breadboard outputs to the floppy drive inputs using this scheme:
+Connect the breadboard outputs to the floppy drive inputs using this diagram:
 <img height="100" alt="FDD_input" src="https://github.com/user-attachments/assets/5bc2715f-4902-454e-80cc-3cf02a589119" />

 You can use more drives if you add more transistors, wires and resistors.
 Each of them needs 3 of those "level shifters", so the images above only controls one drive.